AppsFlyerSDK/appsflyer-onelink-ios-sample-apps/swift/basic_app/README.md

 ## How to use this app?
 1. Clone the repository
 2. ** Make sure to open the work environment via Xcode workspace `basic_app.xcworkspace` **
-3. Run the app, preferebly on a real device, as emulators has a few issues.
+3. Run the app, preferebly on a real device, as emulators might have a few issues.

 ## How to make the app your own?
 > ‼️ Important